rpeszek/my-blogs/posts/2021-12-10-ts-types-part1.md

 ```

 #### Type Application
-Returning to my failed `body3` example, instead of trying to specify a full type signature, it is sometimes more convenient to apply the types.
-Here, I have the generic (some call it polymorphic) `curry3` function that I can apply the types
+Returning to my failed `body3` example, instead of trying to type annotate with full type signatures, it is sometimes more convenient to apply the types.
+Here, I have the "generic" (or polymorphic) `curry3` function that I can apply the types
 `CoercionType`, `AsyncContextOptions`, `OfficeCallack<string>`, and `void` to:

 ```JavaScript